-A student's eligibility based on an orthopedic impairment must include a medical diagnosis provided by a licensed physician.
+The multidisciplinary team that collects or reviews evaluation data in connection with the determination of a student's eligibility based on an orthopedic impairment must include a licensed physician.
 Medical services" under IDEA are defined as services provided by a licensed physician to determine whether a child has a medically related disabling condition, which results in the child's need for special education and related services.
 34 CFR § 300.34(c)(5) The District will ensure that such services are at no cost to the parent.
 Letter to Anonymous (OSEP 6/3/2020)